mozilla-services/qdo/docs/config.rst

     Path to a private certificate used for SSL connections, in addition to all officially signed ones.

+context
+    The resource specification for a Python job context.
+For example:
+    `qdo.worker:dict_context`

 job
     The resource specification for the Python job function.
 For example:
     `qdo.testing:example_job`